History of the Ottawa Senators (since 1992): Ottawa's turnaround

-Emergence as contenders
+Emergence as playoff contenders

-The Senators met with limited success in the playoffs, only winning five series in their first nine trips to the post-season.

 In 1998–99, the Senators jumped from 14th in the previous season to third, with 103 points—the first 100-point season in club history.
 The team, however, took an embarrassing pratfall in the playoffs, being swept by Buffalo after scoring just three goals in the entire series.

 Ottawa was locked in a contract dispute with then-captain Alexei Yashin during the 1999–2000 season.
 Yashin held out for the entire season, hoping either to play elsewhere or claim his contract was for 1999–2000, not a year of service.
 The team responded by suspending him for the entire season and granting the captaincy to Daniel Alfredsson.
-Yashin tried to sign on with a team in Switzerland, but the International Ice Hockey Federation (IIHF) banned him from playing internationally until the dispute with the Senators was resolved.
 An NHL arbitrator rejected Yashin's request to make him a free agent, instead ruling that he owed the Senators one more season if he ever returned to the NHL.
 The Senators even took legal action to recover damages suffered as a result of the dispute.

 Despite the distraction, the Senators' regular season was successful as they finished with 93 points to qualify for the playoffs in sixth place in the Eastern Conference.
 Like the previous year, they had a quick playoff exit, losing in six games in the first round to the Toronto Maple Leafs.